sreejith-yq/HD-webapp/06-authentication.md

 ## Overview

 The Doctor Dashboard uses a JWT-based authentication system integrated with WhatsApp notifications.
+Sessions are managed using Cloudflare KV for low-latency validation.
 Doctors receive a link via WhatsApp containing a one-time authentication token valid for 24 hours.

 ---